 Confined spaces create a special sort of hazard, as the presence of workers and substances within the same space can cause the risk of injury to increase significantly.

 There is a variety of common gases that will need to be considered when workers are placed in a confined area, which is why a gas detector is such an important addition to any set of safety practices.
 Potential issues that can occur within a confined space include toxic and flammable gases.

 - Toxic Gases

-Toxic gases are awful in that they can directly harm the health of an individual by creating a metabolic reaction in their body or by damaging their tissue.
+Toxic gases can directly harm the health of an individual by creating a metabolic reaction in their body or by damaging their tissue.
 Exposure to these substances can cause both long-term and instantaneous effects that are problematic to your health.

-These substances are typically found at significantly smaller concentrations compared to flammable gases, as the parts per million concentration simply don’t need to be as high to do as much damage.
-Due to the smaller parts per million concentration, these substances require a much more complex method of measuring and monitoring.
+These substances are typically found at significantly smaller concentrations compared to flammable gases, as the gas concentrations don’t need to be as high to do as much damage.

 - Flammable Gases